myypo/compass.nvim/README.md

     -- Options for the plugin marks
     marks = {
-        -- When applicable, how close an old plugin mark has to be to the newly placed one -- for the old one to be moved to the new position instead of actually creating a new seperate mark -- Absence of a defined value means that the condition will always evaluate to false update_range = {
+        -- When applicable, how close an old plugin mark has to be to the newly placed one -- for the old one to be moved to the new position instead of actually creating a new separate mark -- Absence of a defined value means that the condition will always evaluate to false update_range = {
             lines = {